 It's hard to pick just one.
 Ultimately, performance and consumer satisfaction are my primary focus.
 But, I have to do that without sacrificing safety, our brand ethos -- to be clean and cruelty-free.
 I wouldn't consider the product successful if I couldn't deliver on all of the above.

 8. What is a common misconception about what you do?

 That cosmetic science is pseudoscience.
-There are a lot of amazing scientists in this field who have spent years understanding the physiology of the skin and the impact different ingredients have on it.
+There are a lot of outstanding scientists in this field who have spent years understanding the physiology of the skin and the different impacts ingredients have on it.
 Even how you design a formula -- the emulsifiers you use -- can dramatically alter the delivery of ingredients on the skin.

 9. What moment in your career are you most proud of?